-- are operated by the Ministry of Education (MOE), - provide education for students who are deaf or blind, or who have profound learning disabilities, - provide an alternative education option, - serve as regional resource centres for students who are deaf, blind, or deaf-blind, - provide preschool home visiting services for students who are deaf or deaf-blind, - develop and provide learning materials and media for students who are deaf, blind, or deaf-blind, - provide school board teachers with resource services and - play a valuable role in teacher training.
+- are operated by the Ministry of Education - provide education for students who are deaf or blind, or who have profound learning disabilities - provide an alternative education option - serve as regional resource centres for students who are deaf, blind, or deaf-blind - provide preschool home visiting services for students who are deaf or deaf-blind - develop and provide learning materials and media for students who are deaf, blind, or deaf-blind - provide school board teachers with resource services - play a valuable role in teacher training

 Applications for admission to a provincial Demonstration School are made on behalf of students by the school board, with parent/guardian consent.
-Admittance to a Provincial School is determined by the Provincial Schools Admission Committee in accordance with the requirements set out in R. R. O. 1990, Regulation 296: Ontario Schools for the Blind and the Deaf.
+Admittance to a Provincial School is determined by the Provincial Schools Admission Committee in accordance with the requirements set out in Regulation 296 of the Education Act.